radi8/autotune/README.md

 autotune
 ========

-Arduino software to control an autotener
+Arduino software to control an autotuner

+Licenced under GNU GENERAL PUBLIC LICENSE
+Version 2, June 1991

 The autotuner is the kitset from the EB104.com website.
 Any tuner of the LC type with 8 shunt capacitors and 8